-In February 2021, the Corporation adopted a target providing that the Board and executive officer positions should at all times be comprised of at least 30% women.
-If all the nominees proposed for election at the Meeting are elected, the Board will have exceeded this target for a second year in a row, and the Corporation continues to exceed this target at the executive officer level.
+In February 2021, the Corporation adopted a target providing that the Board and executive officer positions should be comprised of at least 30% women.
+If all the nominees proposed for election at the Meeting are elected, the Board will have exceeded this target for a third year in a row.
 The Corporation has not adopted specific targets for directors or executive officers in respect of any of the other designated groups.
 Rather, the Corporation believes that the number of women on the Board and the number of women and members of other designated groups in executive officer positions reflects the Corporation's commitment to and success in promoting diversity.
-As noted above, three members of a designated group (other than women) hold executive officer positions, representing 33% of executive officers within the Corporation.
-Further, if all director nominees are elected at the Meeting, there will be two members of a designated group (other than women) on the Board (22%).
+As noted above, two members of a designated group (other than women) hold executive officer positions, representing 20% of executive officers within the Corporation.
+Further, if all director nominees are elected at the Meeting, there will be three members of a designated group (other than women, being members of visible minorities) on the Board (37.5%).
 Nevertheless, the Board annually revisits its determination regarding whether a target for members of the other designated groups is required and bases that determination on the actual representation and directional movement in key roles within the Corporation both at the executive officer level and below.